DanMyers300/termarium/README.md

 # Rust Terminal Aquarium

-Welcome to **Rust Terminal Aquarium**, also known as **Termarium**!
-This is a fun and interactive terminal-based aquarium simulation built in Rust.
+Welcome to **Termarium**!
+This is a terminal-based aquarium simulation built in Rust.
 Watch fish swim around and bubbles rise to the surface, all rendered dynamically in your terminal window.
-The project also includes a **Nix flake** for easy reproducibility and development setup.

 ---